Nnamdi Azikiwe: Post presidency and final years

-After the war, Azikiwe was chancellor of the University of Lagos from 1972 to 1976.
+Azikiwe initially supported Biafra and its international recognition.
+He used his political influence to lead Biafra delegation abroad for recognition of the independent state.
+By 1968, having seen the consequences the war will have, he appealed unsuccessfully to Biafra's leader, Emeka Ojukwu, to finally negotiate with Nigerian leader, Yakubu Gowon.
+Azikiwe stayed away from politics after the war.
+He was chancellor of the University of Lagos from 1972 to 1976.
+Cessation of the military rule and ceding of power to democratic rule in 1979 gave Azikiwe a chance for a political comeback.
 He joined the Nigerian People's Party in 1978, making unsuccessful bids for the presidency in 1979 and 1983.
-He left politics involuntarily after the 31 December 1983 military coup.
+He left politics permanently after the 31 December 1983 military coup led by Muhammadu Buhari.

-Azikiwe died aged 91 on 11 May 1996 at the University of Nigeria Teaching Hospital in Enugu after a long illness, and is buried in his native Onitsha.